Yuriko Koike: Governor of Tokyo

-Following the resignation of Tokyo governor Naoki Inose in December 2013, Koike was widely rumored to be a potential candidate for the gubernatorial election expected to be held in February 2014, along with Hideo Higashikokubaru, Hakubun Shimomura, Seiko Hashimoto and Yōichi Masuzoe.
+Following the resignation of Tokyo Governor Naoki Inose in December 2013, Koike was widely rumored to be a potential candidate for the gubernatorial election expected to be held in February 2014, along with Hideo Higashikokubaru, Hakubun Shimomura, Seiko Hashimoto and Yōichi Masuzoe.
 She ultimately did not run, and Masuzoe won.

 After Masuzoe announced his resignation in June 2016, Koike announced her intention to run in the election for his successor.
 Koike stated that she would run "as an LDP lawmaker" but did not obtain the approval of the Tokyo LDP chapter before announcing her candidacy.
 The LDP officially endorsed Hiroya Masuda, and its Tokyo chapter issued a notice that any members supporting Koike would be punished.
 Nonetheless, several prominent LDP politicians continued to back Koike, while senior leaders such as Shinzo Abe refrained from making speeches in support of either candidate.

 Koike was elected Governor of Tokyo on 31 July 2016, becoming the first woman in the post.

 On 21 August 2016, at the 2016 Summer Olympics closing ceremony, Koike received the Olympic Flag, via Thomas Bach, from the mayor of Rio de Janeiro, Eduardo Paes.

 On 31 May 2017, in advance of the upcoming local elections, Koike resigned from the Liberal Democratic Party and officially became the leader of Tomin First no Kai (Tokyoites First).
 Koike founded the group in 2016 in preparation for the elections and formed an alliance with Komeito in an effort to secure a governing majority in Tokyo's parliament.
 On 3 July 2017, the alliance took a majority in the prefectural election, pushing out the Liberal Democratic Party with a combined 79 seats of the 127-seat assembly.

+Koike joined Shinzo Abe's cabinet, where the country led the government response to COVID-19 pandemic in Japan, as well as the postponement of 2020 Tokyo Summer Olympics to 2021.
+She served as governor during the successful completion of the Olympics and Paralympics in 2021.
+She passed the Olympic flag to Paris mayor Anne Hidalgo during the closing ceremony, marking the conclusion of the games.
+It was largely held behind closed doors with no public spectators permitted due to the declaration of a state of emergency in the Greater Tokyo Area in response to the pandemic, the only Olympic Games to be held without official spectators.
+The Games were the most expensive ever, with total spending of over $20 billion.
+There have been 788 cases detected and reported by the Tokyo 2020 Organising Committee between 1 July and 8 September 2021, with 66 additional cases being detected among Games personnel before that date after the Committee started recording them at an unknown date.
+The cases have sparked concerns prior to the games.
+The bubble surrounding the Olympic Village has been described as having been broken after the first case occurred there in mid-July.